K-Scorpio/scorpiosec/content/en/posts/THM-Rabbit_Store.md

 ![SSRF vulnerability test](/images/THM-RabbitStore/SSRF_vuln_test.png)

-On the website we enter the url for our web server
+On the website we enter the url for our web server.

 ```